dlawjddn803/dlawjddn803.github.io/index.md

 # Academic Works
-06/2023     Invited to serve as a Reviewer for EMNLP 2023 <br/> 01/2023     Invited to serve as a Reviewer for ACL 2023 <br/> 10/2022     Hosting "[The 1st Workshop on Customized Chat Grounding Persona and Knowledge](https://sites.google.com/view/persona-knowledge-workshop/home?authuser=0)" at COLING 2022 <br/>
+09/2023     Invited to serve as a Reviewer for Expert Systems With Applications <br/> 06/2023     Invited to serve as a Reviewer for EMNLP 2023 <br/> 01/2023     Invited to serve as a Reviewer for ACL 2023 <br/> 10/2022     Hosting "[The 1st Workshop on Customized Chat Grounding Persona and Knowledge](https://sites.google.com/view/persona-knowledge-workshop/home?authuser=0)" at COLING 2022 <br/>